-For the October 2017, Occupational Analysis of the Cosmetology profession conducted by the Office of Professional Examination Services see Appendix C.
+For the October 2017, Occupational Analysis of the Cosmetology Profession conducted by the Department of Consumer Affairs' Office of Professional Examination Services, see Appendix C.

-National Interstate Council of State Boards (NIC) Examination Review
+National-Interstate Council of State Boards Inc. (NIC) National Cosmetology Theory and Practical Examinations Review

-For the June 2018, National Interstate Council of State Boards Cosmetology Examination audit conducted by the Office of Professional Examination Services see Appendix D.
+For the Executive Summary of the Review of the National-Interstate Council of State Boards, Inc. National Cosmetology Theory and Practical Examinations conducted in May 2018, by the Department of Consumer Affairs' Office of Professional Examination Services, see Appendix D.